Clinton sees NATO deal on Turkey Patriot missiles

 “(We) are hopeful that NATO will be in a position to respond positively ... and that the three contributing countries that are being considered - the United States, Germany and the Netherlands - will be in a position to also contribute.”

-The State Department official said he did not expect final details this week on the numbers of missiles that would be deployed, or where or for how long, as site surveys were still going on.
+The official said he did not expect final details this week on the numbers of missiles that would be deployed, or on where or for how long, as site surveys were still going on.

-He also said it would probably be “at least a matter of weeks” before deployment, as national decisions still had to be made and surveys completed and agreed.
+He also said it would also probably be “at least a matter of weeks” before deployment, as national decisions still had to be made and site surveys completed and agreed.

 Russia, which will join the NATO meeting, has been at odds with the alliance over how to end the Syrian conflict.
 Russia has vetoed U.N. resolutions aimed at pressuring Assad to step down and Moscow’s foreign minister, Sergei Lavrov, is expected to raise concerns over the missile deployment plans.

-The State Department official said the deployment would not be part of “an inexorable move towards a no-fly zone” over Syria of the sort NATO mounted to defend anti-government rebels in Libya who toppled Muammar Gaddafi last year.
+The State Department official said the deployment would not be part of “an inexorable move towards a no-fly zone” over Syria of the sort NATO mounted to defend anti-government rebels in Libya.

 The possibility of establishing a no-fly zone is expected to be discussed at a meeting of the Friends of Syria group in Marrakech next week.